pig pitr

 3. Execute pgbackrest restore

-4. Start PostgreSQL
+4. Start PostgreSQL unless --no-restart is used

-5. Provide post-restore guidance
+5. Leave Patroni stopped; provide post-restore guidance

 Recovery Targets (at least one required):